buddhist-uni/buddhist-uni.github.io/_content/av/microphones-i-want-wind_song-exploder.md

 There's no breeze
 No ship on my sea

-Phil Elverum explains how his unusual recording technique led to this one-of-a-kind break-up song.
+Phil Elverum explains how his unusual recording technique led to [this one-of-a-kind break-up song](https://youtu.be/5gRvQtw0Rwo){:target="_blank"}.